tk3369/ContextTracking.jl/README.md

 ContextTracking is used to keep track of execution context.
 The context data is kept in a stack data structure.
 When a function is called, the context is saved.
 When the function exits, the context is restored.
 Hence, any change to the context during execution is visible to current and deeper stack frames only.

 Participation of context tracking is voluntary - you must annotate functions with `@ctx` macro to get in the game.
-Then,you can append data to the context fairly easily using the `@memo` macro in front of an assignment statement or a variable reference.
-Finally, context data is dumped automatically using the `ContextLogger`.
+Then, you can append data to the context fairly easily using the `@memo` macro in front of an assignment statement or a variable reference.

 ## Motivation